 On Dec.
 30, 2013 Phil Dwyer was appointed as a Member of the Order Of Canada.
 He was cited for “his contributions to jazz as a performer, composer and producer, and for increasing access to music education in his community.”
-In January 2015 he was recognized by the Royal Conservatory of Music as an Honourary Fellow.
-These distinctions come as Dwyer looks back at an illustrious thirty year career which has crossed stylistic and geographic borders and has included collaborations with a storied roster of great musical artists, including appearances on ten Juno Award winning recordings.
+In January 2015 he was recognized by the Royal Conservatory of Music as an Honorary Fellow.
+These distinctions arise from an illustrious thirty year career collaborating with a storied roster of great musical artists, crossing stylistic and geographic borders.
+Phil has appeared on ten Juno Award-winning recordings, and over thirty nominated recordings.
+He is also a recipient of the prestigious K.M.
+Hunter Prize, for excellence in the arts.

 Originally from Canada’s West Coast, Phil Dwyer burst on the jazz scene in Canada, and internationally, in his late teens as a saxophone prodigy and by his early 20s was, to quote former Globe and Mail journalist Mark Miller, “startling jazz audiences with his unprecedented command of both tenor saxophone and piano” and with his “extraordinarily authoritative playing….set the country on it’s ear”.
 His full time music career started in 1985 and from 1989-2004 Dwyer lived in Toronto, where he was a key fixture in the major jazz clubs, concert halls and recording studios.
 During that time Dwyer led his own various groups, and co-led bands with bassist Dave Young, multi-instrumentalist and composer Don Thompson, and pianist/organist Doug Riley.
 Bassist Young, well known for his long tenure with Oscar Peterson had this to say about working with Dwyer…..”Phil Dwyer, in my estimation, is one of the great tenor players of jazz.
 We worked together in several groups while Phil lived in Toronto and he always brought fantastic energy and creativity to the musical setting we were involved in.
 He is a complete musician – a pianist and composer/arranger as well as a reed player.
 It would be difficult to over estimate the natural talent and commitment of this artist.”